Azure-Samples/digital-twins-samples/scripts/README.md

     * Sets access permissions for client applications
 * *.\deploy.ps1 -endtoend*
     This mode of the script:
-    * Creates digital twin endpoints
+    * Sets up an Azure Digital Twins instance
-    * Creates twin routes
+    * Uses an [Azure Functions](../azure-functions/functions-overview.md) app to route simulated telemetry from an [IoT Hub](../iot-hub/about-iot-hub.md) device into digital twin properties

 > [!NOTE]
 > In Azure cloud shell window, make sure *select environment* dropdown in the navigation bar is set to *Powershell*